The Sound of Symmetry

-The Sound of Symmetry is the only EP and final release by metalcore band Sky Eats Airplane.
+The Sound of Symmetry is the only EP and final release by electronicore band Sky Eats Airplane.
 It is also the only release by the group with a new lineup since their completed set of members, which consists of Bryan Zimmerman on lead vocals, Elliot Coleman on bass guitar and vocals, and Travis Orbin on drums.
 The band's line-up also consists of Zack Ordway (lead guitarist, who was featured on the band's second and self-titled album) and Lee Duck, the band's only remaining founding member.

 Currently two songs from the EP have been uploaded to the band's MySpace and are available to listen to: "Sound of Symmetry" and "The Contour".
 The whole EP can be bought from the iTunes Store.